kandlagifari/E-commerce-Application-CICD/README.md

 Now all the tools are configured with Jenkins but not yet connected the SonarQube and Nexus services with Jenkins.

-# Part 6: Set up SonarQube with Jenkins
+# Part 6: Setup SonarQube with Jenkins

 To connect SonarQube with Jenkins we need some authentication like username and password but when tools need to communicate with each other we will be using tokens.